GP / Clinical Referral & Social Prescription Memberships.

 Our Empowerment Members are the members who make the club possible.
 We, as a community, are a social enterprise initiative.
 This unique membership level is designed for those passionate about integrating Baking As a Lifestyle Medicine (BALM) into their lives for personal health benefits while also making a substantial impact on the wider community.
 You gain access to all the resources of The Sourdough School, including access to our team and the comprehensive database of studies, individualized support, weekly club meetings, and extensive tutorials.
 Your Membership equips you with the knowledge and skills to take control of your health through informed baking choices, thus serving as a self-prescription for improved well-being.

-You have access to some of the top medics and one of the worlds leading experts in bread in real time.
+You have access to one of the worlds leading experts in bread in real time.

 Having real-time access to some of the top medical professionals and leading bread experts worldwide is an extraordinary privilege and offers several significant benefits: